Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <!-- * **Home Systems:** The text of some Action Cards mention that the card cannot be played, or has no effects, in Home Systems. -->
 * **Sabotage:** <a name="Sabotage"></a> When an Action Card is revealed by a player, but before it starts being resolved, it can be *sabotaged* by some effects. *Sabotaged* Action Cards are discarded instead of being resolved and the game resumes as if they had not been played.
 In particular, playing an "as an Action" Action Card that gets *sabotaged* does not take an action.
 * **Effect Location:** Each Action Card has a specified effect location, indicating in which System of the galaxy it is played.
 This information is used by [Agents](#user-content-Agent).
+* **Discard Pile:** The discard pile of Action Cards is public.
+Any player may look at it at any time.
+* **Private Information:** Players may not show the Action Cards from their hand to others unless when playing them.

 ## Twilight Council and Political Cards <a name="TwilightCouncilAndPoliticalCards"></a>